A photograh showing a body of water with two distinct colors is a permanent location where the Mississippi River meets the Gulf of Mexico.

 On 23 April 2016, a photograph purportedly showing “where the Mississippi River meets the Gulf of Mexico” started circulating on Facebook along with the claim that these “two bodies of water never mix.”
-Subsequent postings of the image included an additional (misspelled) claim: this lack of mixing is proof of God’s existence:
+Subsequent postings of the image included an additional (misspelled) claim, that this lack of mixing is proof of God’s existence:

 That just proves that their is a GOD!!!!
 Who else can let WATER meet and touch but NEVER mix together???? #illwait